Petrovski/liri-node-app/README.md

 * Plot
 * Actors

-Here is an exmaple of it in practice:
+Here is an example of it in practice:

 [Imgur](http://i.imgur.com/jG0YYGG.png)